kgar/foundry-vtt-tidy-5e-sheets/To Do/NPC/To Do - NPC.md

 - [ ] `dtype` fields: formalize these as features of the input components, rather than just receiving them.
 Give the props names.
   - [ ] One way to go about this would be to have a universal function for preparing data for saving.
 It could take things like dtype, which would be set to known values.
   - [ ] Also figure out how to do the `draftValue` reversion on failed save approach without having to copy/paste it everywhere.
+- [x] Default Tab applies to NPCs as well as PCs and Vehicles.
+  - [x] Wire up for NPC
+  - [x] Wire up for Vehicle
+- [x] Lair Action Initiative input is not allowing me to clear it out.
+It always sets it to 0.
+Fix that.
+- [x] "TIDY5E.EmptySection" / "This section is empty.
+Unlock the sheet to edit." banner should show in the player character sheet Inventory tab when allow-edit is false and there are no inventory sections shown
+- [x] PC spellbook tab
+  - [x] "DND5E.NoSpellLevels": "This character has no spellcaster levels, but you may add spells manually." if `filters.spellbook.size` is false / 0
+  - [x] "TIDY5E.EmptySection" / "This section is empty.
+Unlock the sheet to edit." if allow-edit is false and there are no spells
+- [x] PC features tab
+  - [x] "TIDY5E.EmptySection" / "This section is empty.
+Unlock the sheet to edit." if allow-edit is false and there are no features and it's locked
+- [x] Ditto PC effects tab